JacobDangCS/budget-tracker/client/README.md

 Credit to bradtraversy for concept

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request!